 Although there are places to purchase bottled water occasionally along the trail, we recommend that travelers bring their own refillable bottles to limit plastic waste.
-Water is boiled, treated with iodine, and then filtered with one of our portable filters (Katadyn and PUR commonly used).
-It is available in the morning to fill your bottles and at every meal.
+Water is boiled and then filtered with one of our portable filters.
+It is available in the morning to fill your bottles as well as at every meal.

 Which campsites do you use?